Japanese Origami Dolls

 As indicated on pattern, cut a rectangle out of 1 hair piece to expose face.

 Glue to the front of the doll and to the back of doll, sandwiching the head.

-This craft was designed by Barbara Boville, of Mac Arthur Elementary School, Geeen Bay, Wisconsin and is reprinted courtesy of the Incredible Art Department.
+This craft was designed by Barbara Boville, of Mac Arthur Elementary School, Geeen Bay, Wisconsin.

 The Incredible Art Department is comprised of the combined efforts of Ken Rohrer and Judy Decker and provides Art Lessons and resources for and from teachers around the country.